mcjauregui/deep-learning-challenge/README.md

 b) Adding more neurons to a hidden layer + Adding more hidden layers
 c) Adding more neurons to a hidden layer + Adding more hidden layers + Adding the number of epochs to the training regimen

+Analysis:

+The initial model contained 3 layers: an input, an output, and one hidden.
+Layers 1 and 2 contained 6 neurons and layer 3 contained 1.
+Across the 10 epochs, loss fluctuated by stayed around the 0.565 point.
+Similarly, accuracy remained around 0.72.
+The final loss and accuracy values with the test data ended up at 0.733 and 0.556.
+The model did not do a good job at predicting nonprofit success.

 ![Orig_a](https://github.com/mcjauregui/deep-learning-challenge/assets/151464511/dc90f53a-c11f-49c5-adcf-c5cfef27ce27)

 ![Orig_b](https://github.com/mcjauregui/deep-learning-challenge/assets/151464511/995ccdb0-d4b8-407b-a0f7-5cfce584a0e8)

+The first attempt a optimizing the model entailed holding the number of layers and epochs the same but doubling the number of neurons in layers 1 and 2.
+This resulted in a total number of parameters equal to 709.
+This adjustment resulted in a loss of 1.128 and an accuracy of 0.664, which means the adjusted model is slightly better at predicting nonprofit success.

 ![Opt_01_a](https://github.com/mcjauregui/deep-learning-challenge/assets/151464511/9a23f2d7-c277-4184-9c07-87eadf93cd42)

 ![Op01_b](https://github.com/mcjauregui/deep-learning-challenge/assets/151464511/995953e9-153d-4ec7-bc9b-bab5de9e4ee7)

+For the second attempt at optimizing the model, I "incremented" it by adding two new hidden layers.
+Layers 1 through 4 contained 12 neurons each, and layer 5 remained with 1.
+Total number of parameters grew to 1,021.
+Despite the training data yielding accuracy scores around 0.72, the test data in this version of the model only reached 0.610 after 10 epochs.

 ![Opt_02_a](https://github.com/mcjauregui/deep-learning-challenge/assets/151464511/1d826fb7-1a73-4a08-bf28-a6baeacc28a4)
 ![Opt_02_b](https://github.com/mcjauregui/deep-learning-challenge/assets/151464511/c09b2d64-01e0-439a-b6c6-cec1f56695ea)

+In the thrid optimization attempts, I increased only the number of epochs during training.
+Layers and neurons remained the same as in the previous optimization attempt.
+Again, accuracy scores during the training phase ranged between 0.72 and 0.73, but the model scored only a  0.624 with the testing data.
+Additionally, the model triggered an early stop at epoch 24.
+By epoch 25 the accuracy scores were not improving so the model finshed before reaching 100 epochs.

 ![Opt_03_a](https://github.com/mcjauregui/deep-learning-challenge/assets/151464511/04772fc9-f942-454e-8aad-94bc16e2f20f)
 ![Opt_03_b](https://github.com/mcjauregui/deep-learning-challenge/assets/151464511/c2156def-ae79-434f-90b4-2503e2076279)